m-movahedi/Vehicle-Activity-Identification/README.md

 * Technological: Advancement in sensor technologies and data analysis techniques.
 * Educational: Providing valuable hands-on research experience to undergraduate students, enhancing their skills and preparing them for future careers in engineering and technology.

+## How to use:
+1. **Web App**: Access the data cleaning tool using https://sim-vai.streamlit.app/ .
+Running the app online does come with memory and file size limitaiton.
+2. **Microsoft Windows™**: Download the repository as a .Zip file and extract it.
+Click on "SIM-VAI" to lunch the app in your default browser.

 ## Contact Information 📧
 For more information about the project or to apply, please contact: